-- TYPE A dwelling, with a sum insured of €20,000 and an insurance premium of €20 per year; - TYPE B dwelling, with a sum insured of €10,000 and an insurance premium of €10 per year.
+• TYPE B dwelling, with a sum insured of €10,000 and an insurance premium of €10 per year.

-In Turkey, the premium to be paid is calculated by means of adding YTL 10 to 15 (or about US\$3 to 4) to the amount calculated as a result of applying the relevant tariff based on the earthquake zone and the construction type (with minimum premium of YTL 25 or about US\$7).
+In Turkey, the premium to be paid is calculated by means of adding YTL 10-15 (or about US\$ 3-4) to the amount calculated as a result of applying the relevant tariff based on the earthquake zone and the construction type (with minimum premium of YTL 25 or about US\$ 7).

-As a first step, a comprehensive assessment of the current financial protection against natural disasters in Bulgaria could be helpful to: 1) quantify past disaster damage and losses and the budget required for response, recovery and reconstruction; 2) review available mechanisms and sources of financing and with timing for mobilization of funds and flexibility of use of the resources; 3) identify challenges associated with insufficient funds at different time periods (immediately - for response, within weeks - for recovery and within months - for reconstruction); 4) look at the institutional structure of the post-disaster financing in Bulgaria and identify levels of responsibility of the government and different public bodies in regards to the post-disaster financing in their respective sectors; 5) estimate levels of coverage for different hazards for state assets and households; 6) provide recommendations on how to improve the post-disaster financing to reduce adverse financial impact of natural disasters.
+As a first step, a comprehensive assessment of the current financial protection against natural disasters in Bulgaria could be helpful to (a) quantify past disaster damage and losses and the budget required for response, recovery, and reconstruction; (b) review available mechanisms and sources of financing and with timing for mobilization of funds and flexibility of use of the resources; (c) identify challenges associated with insufficient funds at different time periods (immediately - for response, within weeks - for recovery and within months - for reconstruction); (d) look at the institutional structure of the post-disaster financing in Bulgaria and identify levels of responsibility of the government and different public bodies with regard to the post-disaster financing in their respective sectors; (e) estimate levels of coverage for different hazards for state assets and households; (f) provide recommendations on how to improve the post-disaster financing to reduce adverse financial impact of natural disasters.